mdpoleto/tupa/README.md

 ***Raijin*** has 3 calculations MODES:

 * In ***ATOM*** mode, the coordinate of one atom will be tracked throughout the trajectory to serve as target point.
+If more than 1 atom is provided in the selection, the center of geometry (COG) is used as target position.

 * In ***BOND*** mode, the midpoint between 2 atoms will be tracked throughout the trajectory to serve as target point.
 In ***BOND*** mode, the bond axis is used to calculate electric field alignment.
 By default, the bond axis is